ankschoubey/old-blog/_posts/2022-07-29-maven-updation.md

 ---
 ![Maven Logo From Wikipedia](/images/maven-dependency-upgrade/header.svg)

+> Note: For beginners: Instead of writing your code, you can include code written by other people.
+This is done by setting up dependencies.
+Maven is a java build tool that helps streamline and automate dependency management so that you don't have to manually configure things within each machine.
+Apart from this, maven also helps in testing, and release and has a plugin ecosystem to automate many tasks.

 Updating dependencies is important.
 Reasons could be:
 - your SAST scan found a list of vulnerable dependancies